aerickt/ding-dong/README.md

 **Mocking Sarcastic Reply**

 `alternate` is a special resonse in which it takes the trigger, alternates the case and replies back with aLtErNaTiNg case.
+Replying to a message with the trigger `$altme` will alternate the case of the message you***REMOVED***ve replied to.
+Unfortunately, this is all handled in the code.
+I may end up changing that because it feels wrong to just have a trigger in the code itself rather than in the triggers file.

 **User Specific Triggers**